alicia-312/minikube_dev/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 This a repository for local development on macOS Monterey 12.4.
-I have built a local minikube cluster and will be walking through step-by-step on how to set up a local environment for a Kubernetes Cluster.
+I will walk you through how to build a local minikube cluster.
+How to set up helm to manage your applications and we can continue building from there!
+I wrote up some requirements below to follow.

 ### What do we want to do?

 For this exercise we want to
 - build a local k8s cluster
-- deploy a node.js webapp via helm
+- deploy a node.js webapp
+- manage the webapp deployed via helm
 - deploy an nginx ingress controller via helm
 - have the webapp service ONLY be routable from outside the cluster on the URL `http://local.ecosia.org/tree`
 - Endpoint for webapp service should ONLY accept GET requests from the path `http://local.ecosia.org/tree`